NicholasSperry/RetinaSmartCamera/README.md

 2. Navigate to the RetinaSmartCamera directory and run the following script in the command line to download the dataset.
 Be aware that this file is fairly large (4.7Gb)

         bash scripts/download_dataset.sh
+    You can instead also download the dataset from Google Drive directly from [here](https://drive.google.com/drive/folders/1UeI7ImDhNBQrdQMNfoMazztBUC9Z8lYT?usp=sharing) and place it in the RetinaSmartCamera foler.
 3. If needed, run the following script to download the retina data

         bash scripts/download_retina_data.sh